Health and wellbeing champions

 What is a wellbeing champion?

-Having wellbeing champions in your organisation will be extremely beneficial to your staff as well as supporting your organisation's wellbeing strategy and the national wellbeing agenda.
+Having wellbeing champions in post will be extremely beneficial to your staff as well as supporting your organisation's wellbeing strategy, the national wellbeing agenda and the NHS health and wellbeing framework.

-Many NHS organisations may already have similar roles already in place but may use different names such as; wellbeing allies, advocates, and officers.
+Many NHS organisations have similar roles in place but may use different names, such as wellbeing allies, advocates or officers.

 The role of a wellbeing champion